 The award is meant to offset costs associated with extracurricular pursuits in the arts by a graduate student in our Department and may be renewable for up to three years.
 Those who would like to renew their awards are required to reapply.

 To qualify, applicants must be a full-time Canadian graduate student enrolled in the Department of Pharmacology and Toxicology.
+Both domestic and international students may apply.
 Applicants will be considered on the basis of academic excellence and extracurricular pursuits in the arts, described and documented in a short essay (maximum length 3 pages double-spaced) submitted to Dr. Peter McPherson.
 Applicants should indicate how the award money will facilitate their endeavor.
-Links to art portfolios/dossiers/performances/etc. are encouraged.
+Links to art portfolios, dossiers, performances, etc. are encouraged.

 2021: Xinyang Zhou (Recipient); Claire McDonald (Honourable Mention)